davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-31/matthew-12-31-niv.md

 title: "Matthew 12:31 NIV"
 ⬅️: "Matthew 12:30 NIV"
 ➡️: "Matthew 12:32 NIV"
-attribution: "Matthew 12:31 NIV"
 New International Version of: "Matthew 12:31"
-quote: >-
+verse: >-
   And so I tell you, every kind of sin and slander can be forgiven, but blasphemy against the Spirit will not be forgiven.
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---